 Personal repairs and emergencies necessitate the use of tools.
 People are left to respond to their building needs during a crisis because specialists may be unavailable.
 Stockpiling equipment like a screwdriver, nails, glue, Swiss knives, and other essentials is a good idea.

 When you barter, you don’t have to give up these tools.
 In exchange for some products, you can rent them to your neighbors.
 You just need to keep a small set of tools this way, leaving plenty of room for more expensive objects.
 Simply keep the tools in a safe and dry location to avoid corroding or damaging them.

 See also: 24 Things You NEED When Disaster Strikes

 Phones will undoubtedly run out of battery during disasters.
 People can no longer satisfy their entertainment requirements by turning to technology.
 You can store entertainment products because cooped-up families will undoubtedly seek out ways to entertain themselves in order to pass the time and find joy in a bad situation.
 Some households will have small children who may require amusement.

-Decks of cards, board games, novels, periodicals, pens, papers, and other forms of entertainment can all be stored.
+Decks of cards like these, board games, novels, periodicals, pens, papers, and other forms of entertainment can all be stored.

 Salt, Sugar, And Other Spices